marissahuysentruyt/gob-redesign/README.md

-# GOB project
+# GOB Redesign Project

-This side project redesigns the GOB website and improves its user experience.
-It also includes new features and functionalities to enhance the overall user experience to bring the site modern features and patterns.
-It uses the Semrush Intergalactic design system.
+This side project redesigns the GOB website with modern features and improved user experience.
+Built with Nuxt.js and the Semrush Intergalactic design system.

 ## Features